 Anaphylaxis is a medical emergency.
 Seek immediate medical help if you have difficulty breathing or think you may be going into anaphylactic shock.

-In one study from 1993, 20 out of 32 people who tested positive for pineapple allergy went into anaphylactic shock after eating the fruit.
+In one from 1993, 20 out of 32 people who tested positive for pineapple allergy went into anaphylactic shock after eating the fruit.

 You’re at an increased risk for a pineapple allergy if a close relative is allergic to pineapple.
 Close relatives include parents, siblings, and grandparents.